 For years I have felt encouraged to set a personal goal to read more.
 It may sound silly.
 I am a teacher for goodness sake.
-Everyone in my family reads, I enjoy stories, I love to learn and I spend the majority of my days encouraging others to read more.
+Everyone in my family reads, I enjoy stories, I enjoy learning and I spend the majority of my days encouraging others to read more.
 So, why am I having to set a personal goal to read more?

-Well, the truth is, in my hectic schedule I not only lack the motivation to prioritize reading, but I rarely finish anything I begin to read.
-During my school breaks (track-outs), I am lucky to finish one book.
+Well, truth be told, in my hectic schedule I not only lack the motivation to prioritize reading, but I rarely finish anything I begin to read.
+During my school breaks (track-outs), I feel lucky to actually finish just one book.

-I will finish an entire series on Netflix and be up-to-date with every news source in the country before I can state that I have successfully completed a novel or biography, even with my weeks off from work.
+I will finish an entire series on Netflix and be up-to-date with every news source in the country before I can admit to successfully finishing a piece of literature from beginning to end.

 So, being that we just rang in a New Year I am officially making it a goal.
-A goal to READ MORE!
-I am doing this not only to follow through with my personal goal that I have aspired to set many times before.
-But, to encourage my students to read more, to grow intellectually, and to prove that with all of this modern technology and distraction that we find ourselves engulfed in on a day to day basis that there is still joy and excitement in picking up a book and flipping through the pages of an adventure or personal narrative.
+My goal is to READ MORE!
+I am doing this not only to follow through with a personal goal that I have aspired to set many times before.
+But, to encourage my students to read more, to grow intellectually, and to prove that with all of this modern technology and distraction that we find ourselves engulfed in, day to day, that there is still joy and excitement in picking up a book and flipping through the pages of an adventure or personal narrative.

-To hold myself accountable in this new goal I am going to start documenting the books that I read during 2017.
+To hold myself accountable in this new goal I am going to start documenting the books that I read during 2017 right here.
 I will make myself completely transparent and post the books that I read, along with a personal description and critique of each one.

-I hope that as I continue this journey you will not only find my written advice helpful with your own personal book selections, but that you will be encouraged to read and to motivate someone around you to read.
+I hope that as I continue this journey you will not only find my critiques helpful with your own personal book selections, but that you will be encouraged to personally read as well as motivate someone around you to pick up a book.